kkamagui/IRON-HID/README.md

 If you succeed to build a firmware, you can find the `KeyboardFirmware.hex` file and upload it to Teensy.
 For uploading it, check the Teensy website, [Teensy Loader](https://www.pjrc.com/teensy/loader.html).

 ## Build a Test Agent Program
 The test agent program is installed in the POS and PC.
 It runs the commands sent by the firmware and returns the results.
-When the test agent program is executed, it lists the USB devices that are connected to the host, and searches IRON-HID firmware’s Vendor ID (VID) and Product ID (PID).
+When the test agent program is executed, it lists the USB devices that are connected to the host and searches IRON-HID firmware’s Vendor ID (VID) and Product ID (PID).

 If a USB device with the same VID and PID is found, a connection channel for the relevant device and the vendor command is created.
-The USB devices functions passively, and the test agent program periodically checks if there is a command from the firmware and returns the execution results.
+The USB devices function passively, and the test agent program periodically checks if there is a command from the firmware and returns the execution results.

 The test agent program is in **TestAgent** directory, and you can build it Microsoft Visual Studio 6.0(sorry, I am old school programmer).
-You should build it with release option for reducing size of **TestAgent.exe** file.
-If you don't use that option, the file size maybe over the flash size of custom boards.
+You should build it with release option for reducing the size of **TestAgent.exe** file.
+If you don't use that option, the file size may be over the flash size of custom boards.

-> **Known issue**: IRON-HID firmware can not use full flash area of custom devies. **It can use only 64KB**, and I am finding the reason.
+> **Known issue**: IRON-HID firmware cannot use full flash area of custom devices. **It can use only 64KB**, and I am finding the reason.
 If you solve this issue, please let me know or send **pull-request**.

 ## Build a CD-ROM Image for Including a Test Agent Program
 A test agent program is included in a CD-ROM image, and it is mounted onto a POS system and PC.
-For making a CD-ROM images, you should copy the **TestAgent.exe** program to **ISO-Builder/CDImage** directory.
+For making a CD-ROM image, you should copy the **TestAgent.exe** program to **ISO-Builder/CDImage** directory.

-The directory has a **autorun.inf** file, and the contents are follows.
+The directory has a **autorun.inf** file, and the contents are as follows.
 ```bash
 [autorun]
 open=TestAgent.exe